About Sublime Structures at Crystal Palace Park

 The creation of a fun orienteering pack will be a resource for parents and carers to help families get the most from their visits to one of South London’s gems.

-We are now starting to publish the fascinating articles that have been painstakingly researched and written by our wonderful team of volunteers.
+We have published the fascinating articles that have been painstakingly researched and written by our wonderful team of volunteers.

 Read more: our schools projects